benwill/layout/README.md

 ### In Progress

-- Runtime vs design mode - in progress
-- How to add components? - hard code some decent examples (e.g. a chart)
+- How to delete a component?
-- How to set up 'areas' data sensibly, so it doesnt break!

 ### Todos